Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/secure-connect-manager/readme.md

 ### Server Discovery

-To automatically discover and connect to new servers:
+Automatically discover and connect to new servers:

 ```tsx
 secureConnectManager.init({